tiagoornelas/soccer-scores-app/README.md

-# soccer-scores-app
+# Soccer Score App

 Fullstack Monorepo React + Node for Live Soccer Scores

-# live-soccer-scores

-A React+Node project for soccer fans with live scores and past data

-## Requirements
+## Monorepo Format

-Node 14 or higher
+The project is stablished in a monorepo style based on yarn workspaces.
+The root project has 3 packages/workspaces which are: frontend (web), backend (api) and development static testing for Eslint and Prettier (eslint-node-config)

 ## Instalation

-run `yarn`
+- Clone the repository;

-It will install all root project's, client's and server's dependencies.
+- Run `yarn` It will install all root project's, client's and server's dependencies;
+- Create a `.env` file with `PORT`, `DB_USERNAME`, `DB_PASSWORD` and (`API_FOOTBALL_WIDGET_KEY`)[https://apifootball.com/]
+- For database deployment, create a (MongoDB Cluster)[https://www.mongodb.com/] called `soccer-score-db`

 ## Running Env

 Since it's a monolith, the backend and frontend are ran concurrently by running `yarn start` on root level.

-On the console, the backend will be logged with a 0 tag associated, while the frontend will be identified by the number 1 tag.

-## Parallel eslint configs

-Since the project has two workspaces, we are running two different eslint config files to prevent bugs and inforce style.
+To run backend only, run `cd ./packages/api && yarn start`; to run the frontend only, run `cd ./packages/web && yarn start`.

+## Sync Eslint + Prettier settings

+All workspaces share the `eslint-node-config` Prettier and Eslint settings, so if some changes have to be made in those settings, the only `.eslintrc` file that should be changed is in that folder.

 ## Testing

 For testing on watch mode, run `yarn test`.
-Since frontend and backend are ran in defferent Jest settings because of different syntax, it's recommended to run separately front and backend tests to avoid false positives due to jest config.
+Since frontend and backend are ran in defferent Jest settings, it's recommended to run separately front and backend tests to avoid false positives due to jest config.

 So, in order to do that, run `cd client` or `cd server` and then `yarn test`

 # Backend Endpoints

-## Live Matches

-`BASE_URL/live` for returning the live matches as follows.
-No body or params are needed. `{ success: true, data: { live_matches: length, matches: array } }`
+- `/live` is a get request, which does not need any params and retuns the live events;
+- `/results` is a get request, which accepts a date param in YYYY-MM-DD format which returns finished events in that specific date;